southbayjay/awesome-windsurf/README.md

 ## Contributing

-Want to contribute?
-Great!
-Please check our [contributing guidelines](CONTRIBUTING.md) for details on how to add your contributions.
+We welcome all contributions!
+Please check out our [Contributing Guide](CONTRIBUTING.md) for guidelines about:

+- How to submit changes
+- Our standards
+- Release process using GitHub Releases

 ## FAQ